 Want your tattoo to reflect the city in a specific way?
-Consider some of these ideas, many of which you'll see repeatedly in the portfolios of some of the shops linked below:
+Consider some of these ideas, many of which you'll repeatedly see in some of the shops' portfolios.

-- Fleur-de-Lis Motifs - You'll see these in almost every shop's portfolio, as they're wildly popular among locals, particularly those of French descent and, of course, fans of the New Orleans Saints.
+- Fleur-de-Lis Motif: This option is wildly popular among locals, particularly those of French descent and fans of the New Orleans Saints.
 If you're not a Saints fan, make sure you choose art that doesn't look too much like the specific Saints' fleur-de-lis.

-- Mardi Gras Motifs - Masks, beads, doubloons, feathers, Mardi Gras Indian imagery...
+- Mardi Gras Motif: Mardi Gras motifs include masks, beads, doubloons, feathers, and Indian imagery.

-- Nature Motifs - Pelicans, alligators, crawfish, oysters, Louisiana (tricolored) herons, and water moccasins are iconic Louisiana animals.
+- Nature Motif: Pelicans, alligators, crawfish, oysters, Louisiana (tricolored) herons, and water moccasins are iconic Louisiana animals.
 Favorite native plant life includes camellias, sweet olive, and magnolias.

-- Voodoo Imagery - You'll see a lot of voodoo imagery in the portfolios of New Orleans tattoo artists: saints, flowers, skulls, candles, snakes and the like.
-Be sure you talk with your artist beforehand to make sure that they know what they're doing and that the art isn't offensive or otherwise "dangerous," if you know what I mean.
-Don't get the voodoo equivalent of incorrect Chinese character tattoos; make sure your symbolism says what you want it to.
+- Voodoo Imagery: You'll see a lot of voodoo imagery in the portfolios of New Orleans tattoo artists: saints, flowers, skulls, candles, snakes, and the like.
+Be sure you talk with your artist beforehand to make sure that they know what they're doing and that the art isn't offensive or otherwise dangerous.
+Don't get the Voodoo equivalent of incorrect Chinese character tattoos; make sure your symbolism says what you want it to.

-These tattoo shops are certainly not the only good ones in New Orleans, and artists do occasionally move from shop to shop, so keep researching until you find a shop and an artist that you feel comfortable with.
+These tattoo shops are certainly not the only good ones in New Orleans.
+Artists do occasionally move from shop to shop, so keep researching until you find a shop and an artist that you feel comfortable with.
 It'll make your vacation tattoo that much more memorable.

 610 Frenchmen St.

-By far the most popular tattoo shop in New Orleans is Electric Ladyland, smack in the middle of Frenchmen Street in the Faubourg Marigny neighborhood, adjacent to the French Quarter.
-Electric Ladyland has been around since 1991 and has consistently won just about every local award for "Best Tattoos" that anyone can remember, including the beloved annual Gambit Weekly Readers' Poll, wherein it’s taken the prize over a dozen times.
+By far the most popular tattoo shop in New Orleans is Electric Ladyland, smack in the middle of Frenchmen Street in the Faubourg Marigny neighborhood and adjacent to the French Quarter.
+Electric Ladyland has been around since 1991 and has consistently won just about every local award for "Best Tattoos" that anyone can remember.
+This includes the beloved annual Gambit Weekly Readers' Poll, wherein it’s taken the prize over a dozen times.

-Electric Ladyland's artists have tattooed celebrities both local and national, with highlights including a trumpet on the arm of hometown musician Kermit Ruffins and low points (or were they?) including the name "Angelina" on Billy Bob Thornton, shortly before that particular train went off the rails.
+Electric Ladyland's artists have tattooed celebrities both local and national, with highlights including a trumpet on the arm of hometown musician Kermit Ruffins.
+Low points (or were they?) include the name "Angelina" on Billy Bob Thornton, shortly before that particular train went off the rails.

-Electric Ladyland's excellent reputation does come at a price, with a slightly higher cost per tattoo than other places around town, and you'll want to make a reservation of one of the artists particularly appeals to you -- portfolios can be seen on the Electric Ladyland Website.
+Electric Ladyland's excellent reputation does come at a price, with a slightly higher cost per tattoo than other places around town.
+You'll also want to make a reservation if one of the artists particularly appeals to you—portfolios can be seen on the Electric Ladyland website.
 The shop also does piercings.

 140 N. Carrollton Ave.

-This large shop in Mid-City is known for its large and diverse team of artists.
-Well-lit and clean, it's certainly a safe place to get new art, and with its large crew (which includes a piercer), there's invariably someone available who has the perfect artistic style to match your taste, or who specializes in exactly what you're looking for.
-Walk-ins are largely available, but appointments are suggested, and deposits are required for appointments.
-You can view portfolios and make an appointment online at the Mid-City Voodoux Tattoos website.
+Mid City Voodoux Tattoos is a large shop in mid-town and known for its large and diverse team of artists.
+Well-lit and clean, it's certainly a safe place to get new art.
+With its large crew (which includes a piercer), there's invariably someone available who has the perfect artistic style to match your taste, or who specializes in exactly what you're looking for.